-Kennedy Space Center Visitors Complex is now CLOSED to the public.
-Check website for updates.
+Kennedy Space Center Visitors Complex is REOPENING ON MAY 28.
+Check their website for updates.

 The visitor complex will offer refunds for already-purchased daily admission tickets, as well as for private programs, such as the Astronaut Training Experience, Overnight Adventures, Special Interest Bus Tours and Dine With An Astronaut.
 More information here.

 Mall of America

 At this time, air travel is still available within the United States, and all major airports are OPEN.